kyma-project/istio/docs/contributor/adr/0013-support-for-dns-proxying-configuration.md

    - User-specified value overrides Sidecar mode defaults

 3. **Validation**:
-   - Sidecar mode: Boolean validation via CRD validation rules
+   - Boolean validation via CRD
-   - Ambient mode: Field doesn't affect any configuration of DNS Proxying when `enableAmbient=true`
-      - Rationale: DNS proxying is always enabled in ambient mode (Istio ≥1.25)
-      - Can only be disabled per-workload via `ambient.istio.io/dns-capture=false` annotation
-      - Setting this field does not have any effect and may cause confusion

 4. **Backward compatibility**:
    - When `enableDNSProxying` is unset:
      - Ambient mode: DNS proxying enabled (default)
      - Sidecar mode: DNS proxying disabled (default)
    - No breaking changes for existing deployments

 ## Consequences
 <!--What becomes easier or more difficult to do because of this change?-->